polkadot-js/phishing/README.md

 This list is maintained by the community, and is currently available at https://github.com/polkadot-js/phishing

-Contributions to the list is welcome, either via a pull request or by [logging an issue](https://github.com/polkadot-js/phishing/issues).
+Contributions are welcome, either via a pull request or by [logging an issue](https://github.com/polkadot-js/phishing/issues).